-Your doctor may prescribe a low sodium version of the DASH diet, which is aimed at further lowering sodium to 1,500 mg per day.
-If this is what your health care provider has suggested you do to reduce blood pressure, it’s crucial to keep a detailed account of all sodium you consume.
+Your doctor may prescribe a low-sodium version of the DASH diet, which is aimed at further lowering sodium intake to 1,500 mg per day.
+If this is what your healthcare provider has suggested you do to lower high blood pressure, it’s crucial to keep a detailed account of all sodium you consume.

 So, with all that said, here’s a breakdown of foods to enjoy when following a DASh eating plan.

 Whole grains: this includes unrefined grains that offer fiber and are good for lowering blood pressure, like brown cooking rice, whole wheat bread, whole wheat pasta, or unsweetened cereal and oatmeal.

 Vegetables: This includes practically every type of vegetable you can think of, including potatoes, which seem to be a nemesis on other diets.
 Potatoes are high in potassium, so you don’t have to shy away from them as long as you don’t load them down with salt.